Stanley Cavell: Life

 Cavell was born as Stanley Louis Goldstein to a Jewish family in Atlanta, Georgia.
-His mother, a locally renowned pianist, trained him in music from his earliest days.
-During the Depression, Cavell's parents moved several times between Atlanta and Sacramento, California.
+His mother, Fannie (Segal), the daughter of immigrants from Romania, was a locally renowned pianist for radio, vaudeville, and silent films.
+She trained him in music from his earliest days.
+During the Great Depression, Cavell's parents moved several times between Atlanta and Sacramento, California.
 As an adolescent, Cavell played lead alto saxophone as the youngest member of a black jazz band in Sacramento.
-Around this time he changed his name, anglicizing the family's original Polish name, Kavelieruskii (sometimes spelled "Kavelieriskii").
-He entered the University of California, Berkeley, where, along with his lifelong friend Bob Thompson (musician), he majored in music, studying with, among others, Roger Sessions and Ernest Bloch.
+Around this time he changed his name, anglicizing his father's original Polish name, Kavelieruskii (sometimes spelled "Kavelieriskii").
+He entered the University of California, Berkeley, where, along with his lifelong friend Bob Thompson, he majored in music, studying with, among others, Roger Sessions and Ernest Bloch.
 After graduation, he studied composition at the Juilliard School of Music in New York City, only to discover that music was not his calling.

 He entered graduate school in philosophy at UCLA, and then transferred to Harvard University.
 As a student there he came under the influence of J. L. Austin, whose teaching and methods "knocked him off ... [his] horse."
 In 1954 he was awarded a Junior Fellowship at the Harvard Society of Fellows.
 Before completing his Ph.D., he became an Assistant Professor of Philosophy at the University of California, Berkeley, in 1956.
 Cavell's daughter by his first wife (Marcia Cavell), Rachel Lee Cavell, was born in 1957.
 In 1962–63 Cavell was a Fellow at the Institute for Advanced Study in Princeton, New Jersey, where he befriended the British philosopher Bernard Williams.
 Cavell’s marriage to Marcia ended in divorce in 1961.
 In 1963 he returned to the Harvard Philosophy Department, where he became the Walter M. Cabot Professor of Aesthetics and the General Theory of Value.